manikcloud/DevSecOps-Presentation/README.md

 # DevSecOps: Integrating Security into the DevOps Process

-In today's software development landscape
--  DevSecOps has emerged as an important concept for integrating security into the DevOps process.
-Traditionally
--  security has been implemented as an afterthought
--  leading to increased risk and vulnerabilities.
+In today's software development landscape, DevSecOps has emerged as an important concept for integrating security into the DevOps process.
+Traditionally, security has been implemented as an afterthought, leading to increased risk and vulnerabilities.
 DevSecOps aims to address this issue by making security an integral part of the development process.

 ## Prerequisites

-To follow along with this demo
--  you will need the following:
+To follow along with this demo, You will need the following:

 - A basic understanding of DevOps principles
 - Familiarity with security concepts and practices